GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 hermes

-What self-hosted Hermes operators have to manage — Docker permissions, gateway monitoring, secret rotation, fd leak restarts, session cleanup — versus a managed platform that absorbs all of that infrastructure debt
+Self-hosted Hermes operators manage Docker, gateway monitoring, secret rotation, and leak restarts, versus a managed platform that absorbs that infrastructure debt, hand-drawn pastel style

-Symptom: Running hermes takes 15 to 25 seconds before the prompt appears.
-On lower-spec machines, even longer.
+Symptom: running hermes takes 15 to 25 seconds before the prompt appears.

 # ~/.hermes/config.yaml